HHousen/lecture2notes/README.md

 3. `conda build srt`
 4. You're done.
 The `srt` package is now ready to be installed from the `local` channel.
 You can now create the conda environment using `conda env create`.

+Certain functions in the End-To-End [transcribe](End-To-End/transcribe.py) file require additional downloads.
+If you are not using the transcribe feature of the End-To-End approach then this notice can safely be ignored.
+These extra files are not necessary depending on your configuration.
+To use the similarity function to compare two transcripts a spacy model is needed, which you can learn more about on [the spacy documentation](https://spacy.io/models/en-starters).
+More importantly, the default transcription method is to use `DeepSpeech`.
+You need to download the `DeepSearch` model from the [releases page](https://github.com/mozilla/DeepSpeech/releases) to use this method or you can specify a different method with the `--transcription_method` flag such as `--transcription_method sphinx`.
+You can learn more in the section of the documentation regarding the End-To-End [transcribe](End-To-End/transcribe.py) file.

 ### Step-by-Step Instructions
 1. Clone this repository: `git clone https://github.com/HHousen/lecture2notes.git`.
 2. Change to project diretory: `cd lecture2notes`.